BoE to help smaller lenders compete better in mortgage market

 The move will help soften the blow of a new industry-wide surcharge on profits from next year.

-The PRA has authorized ten banks in the last two years, and has a “substantial” pipeline of interested parties, Bailey said.
+The PRA has authorised ten banks in the last two years, and has a “substantial” pipeline of interested parties, Bailey said.

 Reporting by Huw Jones; Editing by Elaine Hardcastle